MollyBe/radarrSync/README.md

     key = XXXXXXXXXXXXXXXXXX

     # Only sync movies that are in these root folders. ';' (semicolon) separated list.
 Remove line to disable.
+    # WIll check if this path exists
     rootFolders = /Movies

-    # If this path exists
+    # Current path of Radarr Master
     current_path = /Movies/
-    # Replace with this path
+    # Replace with this path on the Sync Server
-    new_path = /Movies4k/
+    new_path = /Movies/sort

     # This is the profile ID the movie will be added to.
     profileIdMatch = 4